noxthot/ss22_julia_workshop/pages/introduction/functions.md

 0.5143952585235492
 ```

-Let us pratice this syntax by revisiting loops:
+Let us practice this syntax by revisiting loops:

 \exercise{
 For a vector $V\in\mathrm{R}^n$ with elements $v$ compute the sum of all the elements in the following fashion